cleytoncarvalho/learning-gostack-gitinfos-web/README.md

-# GetInfos
+# Learning - ReactJS

-ReactJS project developed at the GoStack bootcamp.
+:us: Project part of the bootcamp Gostack from Rocketseat.
 Add GitHub users and show their favorite repositories.

-Techs:
+:brazil: Projeto parte do bootcamp Gostack da Rocketseat.
+Adiciona usuários do GitHub e mostra seus repositórios favoritos.

+:toolbox: Used in this project:

 - ReactJS
 - React Router